vora/Is-it-done-yet-/README.md

 4. Select a status that you want added to the selected frames.
 5. Optionally, you could choose to add a ticket number to any frame for further organization.

+## Installation
+1. Clone the repository: `git clone https://github.com/vora/Is-it-done-yet-.git`
+2. Navigate to the folder `cd Is it done yet_`
+3. Install dependencies `npm install`
+4. Build the plugin `npm run build`
+5. Go a new document in Figma and select `Plugins -> Development -> New Plugin from the menu`

+## Contact
+For any feature request, bug report or any other communication, kindly email to [support@ascendum.com](mailto:support@ascendum.com)

 ## Release History

 * V1.0.0